“Life is short, and the world is wide.”

-Travelling is a passion we all harbour, at some point in our life.
-All we have to do is go online and any travel portal will give you millions of places to book an air ticket to.
+Traveling is a passion we all harbor, at some point in our life.
+All we have to do is go online and any travel portal will give you millions of places to book an air ticket.
 But the world is a vast place, and the tentacles of the online world though vast, do not compare to the greatness of our world.
 So what about those places that no one talks about?
 The ones that slip through the cracks of the online world?
 Where and how do you learn of their existence?
 Well, we have the answer for you.
-We bring to you 9 amazing, off beat places that you can forever knock off “The destinations no travel portal tells you about” because we’re telling you.
+We bring to you 9 amazing, off-beat places that you can forever knock off “The destinations no travel portal tells you about” because we’re telling you.
 All you have to do is listen, and follow your heart.

 1. Atacama Desert, Chile

 Virtually lifeless, with next to no drop of water, landscape mirroring that of the moon with miles and miles of mineral sediments, yet breathtakingly beautiful.
 This barren desert might be incapable of supporting life, but no one can blame it as being incapable of supporting beauty.
 It’s not every day that you come across something lifeless, looking this stunning.
 A walk or ride through the desert, and you'll know just what I mean.